Kiali-QE/jaeger-instrumentation-performance-tests/README.md

 + Use the `oc` command to login to openshift
 + `mvn `fabric8:deploy -Popenshift`

+NOTE: Currently running on Openshift assumes a project name of *jaeger-performance"

 ## JMeter

 To run the performance test, use the following command: